 Most alarmingly, filtering and censorship activities are no longer confined to non-democratic countries.
 Deibert and Rohozinski found that, over the past five years, arrests and intimidation of bloggers worldwide have progressively increased.
 Governments use denial-of-service tactics to proactively block them, especially in election periods.
 Hackers have even shut down entire social networking sites to silence one dissident voice.

 Government and big corporate players need to fight the rise of censorship and monitoring more actively.
-Google has begun to collaborate with LiveJournal, Twitter and Facebook make their platforms a safe haven for “digital refugees.”TMC and its members can contribute.
+Google has begun to collaborate with LiveJournal, Twitter and Facebook to make their platforms a safe haven for “digital refugees.”TMC and its members can contribute.
 For one, they could join the formidable international movement for Internet protection by using technological tools and publishing information that undermines global filtering measures.
 Also, the consortium could create projects that build relationships with foreign journalists, translators and organizers to curate the best, most reliable content from international users.

 Since news organizations have been shutting down their international bureaus to cut costs, users in the U.S. may need to get more of their news directly from users in other countries.
 Shirky pointed out that a video of the 2008 Sichuan earthquake in China was online before authorities knew about it.
 “Compare this with the big quake in the 1970s, when it took three months for the Chinese to confirm that it had even happened.
 The censorship of the Chinese government is facing the wrong direction,” he said.
 “They have the in-bound media covered, but they have much less focused on their own people.
 So their firewall is facing the wrong way.”
 This could be an opportunity in disguise for independent media, which could source international news more actively from users and outlets in other countries and, in turn, build a reciprocal relationship with global audiences to support greater content distribution.